akontadakis/Flux-Modeler/readme.md

 ### Desktop Integration (Electron)

-Energy Modeler operates as an Electron-based desktop application, enabling direct interaction with your file system.
+Flux Modeler operates as an Electron-based desktop application, enabling direct interaction with your file system.

 - **Standardized Project Folder**: When you save a project, the application creates a complete, organized folder structure on your local machine, with separate directories for geometry, materials, weather files, scripts, and results.